 Are your needs being met?

 We are all born knowing what our needs are.
-As babies we indicate to others what we want – food, warmth, a cuddle – but as we grow that inner guidance can get muffled.
-We learn to keep our feelings private in case we are judged or rejected, and we feel selfish for putting ourselves first.
+As babies we instinctively indicate to others what we want – food, warmth, a cuddle – but as we grow that inner guidance can get muffled.
+Over time we are conditioned by family, society and our culture to think, feel and act a certain way.
+We may learn to keep our feelings private in case we are judged or rejected and we feel selfish for putting ourselves first.

 How can therapy help?

-Through the process of therapy, you can learn to really listen to your needs and wants, separate out any negative or unhelpful ideas keeping you from your goals, and begin the process of real self-acceptance.
-It’s not always an easy or linear process but the results are incredibly rewarding and potentially life-changing.
+Through the process of therapy, you can learn to really listen to your needs, separate out any negative or unhelpful ideas keeping you from your goals and begin the process of real self-acceptance.
+It’s not always an easy or linear process but the results are incredibly rewarding and often life-changing.

-Sessions will last for 50-mins at agreed intervals.
-It is politely requested that you provide at least 48-hours notice if you wish to cancel, otherwise you will be charged in full.
+It is politely requested that you provide at least 48-hours notice if you wish to cancel or rearrange a session otherwise you will be charged in full.